-As the above review suggests, the discussion about technological change and implications on the labor force comes in waves.
-We argue that we currently experience the rise of a massive wave and should get prepared.
-Although there are a number of papers from recent years that contest the job-displacement scenario by automation (Bessen, 2017; Autor & Salomons, 2018), we should be skeptic about these studies, for the data they are based on relates to the years before 2007, an era in which AI technology was not available for industrial usage and robots were much simpler than today [17].
-The modern economy is experiencing today what is known as the fourth industrial revolution, which started in 2013.
-This revolution is characterized by the use of advanced technologies of AI, robotics and the internet of things (IoT), in order to mainly automate tasks and jobs.
-The current wave of technological innovation is going to be revolutionary as it makes machines more automated, autonomous and self learning.
-Contrary to previous waves of technological innovation where technology was envisioned to augment people, this time the objective is aimed at their substitution [18].
-Currently, AI and robotics compliment highly-skilled workers in non-routine tasks and are not substituting them.
-Nevertheless, these technologies already bring other new skills - that humans may not have - to improve their productivity, efficiency, and flexibility [18, 19].
-The conclusion is that we are facing much more than the challenge of adjusting the workforce to the new production process by retraining; but, “this time new emerging jobs might not be able to compensate jobs endangered by the new technology” [20].
+As suggested by this brief review, the discussion of technological change and its implications for the labor force comes in waves.
+We argue herein that society is currently in the midst of the onset of a massive wave of technological change and should prepare itself.
+Although a number of recent papers contest the scenario of job displacement by automation (Bessen, 2017; Autor & Salomons, 2018), we should be skeptical about these studies because their data were acquired prior to 2007, an era in which AI technology was not available for industrial use and robots were much simpler than today [17].
+Today’s economy is experiencing what is known as the fourth industrial revolution, which started in 2013.
+This revolution is characterized by the use of advanced technologies involving AI, robotics, and the internet of things to automate tasks and jobs.
+The current wave of technological innovation is expected to be revolutionary as it makes machines more automated, autonomous, and self-learning.
+Contrary to previous waves of technological innovation where technology was envisioned to augment people; this time, the aim of technology is to replace people [18].
+Currently, AI and robotics compliment highly skilled workers in nonroutine tasks and do not replace these workers.
+Nevertheless, these technologies already bring new skills—that humans may not have—to improve our productivity, efficiency, and flexibility [18, 19].
+The conclusion is that we are facing much more than the challenge of retraining the workforce to adapt to new production processes: “this time new emerging jobs might not be able to compensate jobs endangered by the new technology” [20].

 Understanding the scope of the new revolution requires an in-depth account of automation.
-A common way is first to understand the types of tasks people do for each job and to divide them into a sequence of actions, and secondly to estimate the level of automation that could be applied to each one [18].
-Usually, a job of a person is a combination of the different types of tasks, and therefore as Gibbs [21] stated: “the effect of technology on job design rests on a substitute-complement continuum.”
-Therefore, the concept of automation may be applied to an entire job, or only to specific tasks within that job, whether at home or work [20, 22].
-Augmentation occurs when automation works side-by-side to complement humans performing their work.
-Substitution occurs when automation technology replaces humans who perform specific tasks or jobs [23].
+A common approach to this issue is first to understand the types of tasks people do for each job and to divide them into a sequence of actions, and second to estimate the level of automation that could be applied to each action [18].
+Usually, a person’s job combines different types of tasks, so, as Gibbs [21] stated, “the effect of technology on job design rests on a substitute-complement continuum.”
+Therefore, the concept of automation may be applied to an entire job or only to specific tasks within that job, whether at home or at work [20, 22].
+Augmentation occurs when automation works side-by-side to complement humans in their work.
+Replacement occurs when automation technology replaces humans who perform specific tasks or jobs [23].

 The current development of automation is revolutionary due to its potential extraordinary scope.
-It encompasses not only routine tasks (physical and cognitive) but also non-routine tasks.
-Whereas previous waves of technological innovations and advancements have mainly augmented and assisted the human workers, automation today means, more and more, the replacement of human activities and tasks with very little need of human intervention or supervision [22].
-Tasks include both routine and non-routine activities (figure 1).
-While routine tasks (physical or cognitive) are more easily automated and therefore have been those that so far replaced human labor; non-routine tasks (social and abstract), which have been up till now perceived as harder to automate, have started recently to replace human labor as AI technology advances rapidly [24, 21, 25].
-Therefore, an unprecedented amount of jobs are under the threat of substitution, including many skilled and non-manual jobs that were considered to be immune [26].
+Automation now encompasses not only routine tasks (physical and cognitive) but also nonroutine tasks.
+Whereas previous waves of technological innovations and advancements mainly augmented and assisted human workers, automation today increasingly means the replacement of humans in activities and tasks so as to accomplish these activities and tasks with minimal human intervention or supervision [22].
+Tasks include both routine and nonroutine activities (see Figure 1).
+Although routine tasks (physical or cognitive) are more easily automated and therefore have been those that in which human labor has been replaced; nonroutine tasks (social and abstract), which have up to now been perceived as harder to automate, have started only recently to have human labor replaced, as AI technology advances rapidly [24, 21, 25].
+Therefore, an unprecedented number of jobs are under threat by substitution, including many skilled and non-manual jobs that were considered heretofore to be immune [26].